neo-the-one786/COAMimicry/README.md

-# C Program: COA Mimicking MyProcessor.c
+# C Program: COA Mimicking C Program
 ## Description
 This repository contains a simple C program named "MyProcessor.c" that attempts to mimic the workings of computer organisation and architecture of Intel 8085 processor